eduidl/gz-rs/crates/gz/README.md

 - Fortress
 - Garden
 - Harmonic
+- Ionic

-Gazebo version can be specified by a feature flag (`fortress`, `garden` or `harmonic`).
+Gazebo version can be specified by a feature flag (`fortress`, `garden`, `harmonic` or `ionic`).
 If not specified, the version is determined by using pkg-config.
 When multiple versions are installed, the newer version takes precedence.
 If you want to use an older version, set the feature flag as above.

 ```toml
 [dependencies]